MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-home-preview.md

 Use *Help* options to do the following:
 - Review Help
 - Update Debugger
-- Send Feedback For more information on sending feedback, see [Providing feedback](debugging-using-windbg-preview.md#providingfeedback).
+- Send Feedback (For more information on sending feedbackto improve WinDbg, see [Providing feedback](debugging-using-windbg-preview.md#providingfeedback).)

-*Additional content pending*

 ## See Also